freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) A position: relative parent element
+A position: relative parent element

 ---

-(B) A declared top, left, right, or bottom property
+A z-index value greater than 1

 ---

-(C) A z-index of 0 or greater
+A z-index of 0 or greater

 #### --answer--

-(B) A declared top, left, right, or bottom property
+A declared top, left, right, or bottom property

 ### --question--